WGHR (Georgia): Programming

-Not much is known about what the station sounded like back in the AM days.
-When it went to FM, the first song played was Barry Manilow's "Looks Like We Made It", and it continued playing top 40.
-It gradually went to a "college rock" format during the 1980s, and diversified during the early 1990s, which it has continued since.
+Not much is known about what the station broadcast when AM was the predominant method of radio transmission.
+When it went to FM, the first song it played was Barry Manilow's "Looks Like We Made It", and it continued playing top 40.
+It gradually moved towards a "college rock" format during the 1980s, and diversified during the early 1990s, which it has continued since.